How to Write a CV in 2023

 Write a CV summary that captures employers’ attention

-The CV summary section is where you introduce yourself to the employer.
-You must showcase your most important and relevant professional qualifications for the job here.
+The CV summary section is where you introduce yourself to the employer and sits directly below your header.
+Showcase your most relevant professional qualifications for the job here.

 - Job-relevant skills